 Have you enabled the "wait for network before starting" under OpenELEC Settings?
 It might not be discovering the hdhomerun simply because there is no active network connection when autostart.sh is executed.

-#5 Updated by Rajesh Tandon about 4 years ago
+#5 Updated by Rajesh Tandon over 4 years ago

 Thanks for your help.